FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 >
 > ❓

 **Question:** You want to develop a method to predict secondary structure in 3 states \(HEL\).
 How can you use DSSP to convert the 3D structure in the PDB to HEL.
 What do you have to watch?
 Can you use the entire PDB?
-Once you have N proteins in you dataset: how can you assess prediction performance? \(How to measure ‘right’, name a few score that are relevant, how to measure statistical significance, how to measure scientific significance\)
+Once you have N proteins in your dataset: how can you assess prediction performance? \(How to measure ‘right’, name a few score that are relevant, how to measure statistical significance, how to measure scientific significance\)

-> 1. Redundancy reduced dataset, "remove" all proteins in comparative modeling range.
+> 1. Redundancy reduce the dataset: "Remove" all proteins in comparative modeling range
 > 2. "Remove" fraction of dataset for later blind testing \(no overlap with training set allowed\)
+> 3. Use remaing dataset to train model
-> 3. Use blind test to assess perfomance
+> 4. Use blind test to assess perfomance
 >    1. Q3 = number of correctly predicted residues / total number of residues
->    2. Number of correctly predicted H, E, L
+>    2. Prediction performance for each H, E and L
-> 4. Statistical significance
+> 5. Statistical significance: Is my method better than others?
 >    1. Determine average Qx - value on your dataset
 >    2. Calculate the standard deviation \(sigma\)
 >    3. Calculate standard error \(sigma/sqrt\(N\)\)
->    4. Compare the new method to other method \(baseline\) performance + standard error
+>    4. Compare the new method's performance to other methods' \(baseline\) performances.
+If the performance increase is larger than the standard error, it is statistically significant
 > 5. Scientific significance
->    1. Does the perfomance increase helps to push new scientific findings
+>    1. Does the perfomance increase helps to push new scientific findings?

 **Question:** TMH prediction: How can you predict the direction of a helix?
-What assumption does comparative modelling make?
+What assumption does comparative modeling make?
 Why do proteins always have to adopt the same 3D structure?
 Do different organisms use different proteins?
 How much does it cost \(time/money\) to experimentally determine the 3D structure of an average protein?

 > 1. Positive-inside rule
 > 2. Similar sequence -&gt; similar struction
-> 3. No? \(there are similar proteins among different animals\)
+> 3. Yes different species have different proteins.
+However there is a evolutionary history / relatedness between species, so that similar proteins (homologs) are found.
 >
-> X-ray: ~1 year, 100 000 euro \(can go up to million in certain cases\).
+> * X-ray: ~1 year, 100 000 euro \(can go up to million in certain cases\).
-> NMR crystallography: more time consuming and more expensive \(due to spectrometer costs and isotope labelling\) than X-ray crystallography.
+> * NMR crystallography: more time consuming and more expensive \(due to spectrometer costs and isotope labelling\) than X-ray crystallography.
 A standard 600 MHz NMR costs roughly $800,000, but the 900 MHz sells for about $5 million.
+> * Cyro-EM: ??

 **Question:** How would you define life?
 How are proteins crucial to maintain it?